 The Federal Direct Unsubsidized Loan is a non-need based loan.
 Student borrowers are responsible for all interest.
-The student must complete the FAFSA and be enrolled at least half time to qualify.
+Students must complete the FAFSA and be enrolled for at least six credits to qualify.

 Origination fees are subtracted at the time the loan is disbursed.
 Loans are disbursed in two payments.
 Upon graduation, withdrawal or a change in enrollment status to less than half-time, students are required to participate in an exit loan counseling session online or with a representative from the Financial Aid Office.